Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 ## CPUG Challenge
 Beat the CPU God and earn the Godlike role on our Discord server!
-This role will be highlighted in the list of online players, and your name will show up in a special color.
+This role will be highlighted in the list of online users, and your name will show up in a special color.

 To challenge the bot, create a game with the following settings:
 - Map = Marcadia Palace